Fidelity zeros and Lee-Yang theory of quantum phase transitions

-We numerically compute the ground-state fidelity for an $N = 3 \times 3$ lattice, varying the real component of the complex magnetic field $h$ from $0$ to $3.5$.
-The system exhibits fidelity zeros for $\text{Re}(h) < \text{Re}(h_{L2})$, while no zeros are observed for $\text{Re}(h) > h_{L2}$, as shown in Fig.~\ref{fig:2D}(a).
-This behavior signals a distinct transition at $\text{Re}(h_{L2}) \approx 2.5$.
-Furthermore, we investigate the finite-size scaling [c.f Fig.~\ref{fig:2D}(b)] of the critical point $h_{L2}$ defined as the fidelity zero with the largest real part and smallest imaginary part.
-With increasing lattice size, the real part of $h_{L2}$ converges towards the real axis and the imaginary part vanishes in the thermodynamic limit, giving rise to $h_{c2}=3.05$ with $\nu=0.63$.
-This result is in excellent agreement with established numerical studies based on quantum Monte Carlo \cite{blote2002cluster}, infinite projected entangled-pair states \cite{jordan2008classical,orus2009simulation}, and tensor-entanglement renormalization group \cite{gu2008tensor} methods for the two-dimensional transverse-field Ising model, thereby confirming the numerical accuracy of our approach.
+We numerically compute the ground-state fidelity for the $N = 3 \times 3$ lattice, varying the real component of the complex magnetic field $h$ from $0$ to $3.5$.
+The system exhibits fidelity zeros for $\text{Re}(h) < \text{Re}(h_{L})$, while no zeros are observed for $\text{Re}(h) > \text{Re}(h_{L})$, as shown in Fig.~\ref{fig:2D}(a).
+This behavior signals a distinct transition at $\text{Re}(h_{L}) \approx 2.57$.
+Furthermore, we investigate the finite-size scaling [c.f Fig.~\ref{fig:2D}(b)] of the critical point $h_{L}$ defined as the fidelity zero with the largest real part and smallest imaginary part.
+With increasing lattice size, the real part of $h_{L}$ converges towards a real finite value and the imaginary part vanishes in the thermodynamic limit, giving rise to critical point $h_{c2}=3.05$ with $\nu=0.63$.
+This result is in excellent agreement with established numerical studies based on quantum Monte Carlo \cite{blote2002cluster}, infinite projected entangled-pair states \cite{jordan2008classical,orus2009simulation}, and tensor renormalization group \cite{gu2008tensor,xie2012coarse} methods for 2D transverse-field Ising model, thereby confirming the numerical accuracy of our approach.

-Additionally, we investigate the Lee-Yang unit circle theorem by analyzing the distribution of fidelity zeros, where the complex magnetic field is parameterized as $h=gZ$ in terms of the fugacity $Z = e^{i\theta}$, for a $N=4 \times 4$ lattice system.
+Additionally, we investigate the Lee-Yang unit circle theorem by analyzing the distribution of fidelity zeros, where the complex magnetic field is parameterized as $h=gZ$ in terms of the fugacity $Z = e^{i\varphi}$, for a $N=4 \times 4$ lattice system.
 We observe that all fidelity zeros are located on the unit circle independent of the modulus $g$.
-When $g < h_{c2}$ the zeros are uniformly distributed along the unit circle, whereas for $g > h_{c2}$ they condense on two distinct circular arcs, leaving a finite gap between them.
+When $g < h_{c2}$, the zeros are uniformly distributed along the unit circle, whereas for $g > h_{c2}$ they condense on two distinct circular arcs, leaving a finite gap between them.
 This qualitative change in distribution across the critical point demonstrates that the system resides in different quantum phases.
 The critical angle, $\theta = \arccos(h_{c2}/g)$, corresponding to the fidelity edges (the arc boundaries), is obtained from this analysis.
-These findings further demonstrate the effectiveness of fidelity zeros as a probe for characterizing quantum phase transitions and establish a direct connection between the partition function and fidelity.
+These findings further demonstrate the effectiveness of fidelity zeros as a probe for characterizing quantum phase transitions and establish a direct connection between the fidelity and the partition function.